-- 8.29 The acceptance of a MAP or APA application is at the discretion of the competent authorities.
-IRAS will consider taxpayers' request for a MAP or APA based on the merits of each case. - 8.30 Upon accepting the MAP or APA application, IRAS will engage the relevant foreign competent authorities (if applicable) to conclude the MAP or APA.
-IRAS will apply its best efforts to bring every case to closure in a prompt, efficient and effective manner.
-While IRAS endeavours to achieve timely resolution of a MAP or APA case, the complexity of issues involved in each case will determine the actual time needed to resolve the case. - 8.31 The MAP and APA negotiation is between the competent authorities and so, taxpayers do not participate in or attend as observers at the negotiations unless they are called upon to make any clarification. - 8.32 The success of the MAP and APA process depends on cooperation from taxpayers.
-Taxpayers should therefore: - (a) Act in good faith throughout the process; - (b) Comply with all the requirements pertaining to pre-filing meetings and application processes; - (c) Provide access to TP documentation (refer to section 6);

-- (d) Be forthcoming in providing complete and reliable information and good quality analysis relating to the MAP and APA applications; - (e) Adhere to all the stipulated timelines when providing any clarification, information and analysis that may be requested by IRAS and the relevant foreign competent authorities; - (f) Update IRAS on all information that they have provided to or received from the relevant foreign competent authorities on a timely basis; and - (g) Provide the same set of information to IRAS and the relevant foreign competent authorities. - 8.33 The lack of taxpavers' cooperation may result in: - (a) Their applications being rejected; - (b) The MAP and APA processes being discontinued; or - (c) No consensus being reached between IRAS and the relevant foreign competent authorities.
+- 10.38 The MAP and APA negotiation is between the competent authorities and so, taxpayers do not participate in or attend as observers at the negotiations unless they are called upon to make any clarification. - 10.39 The success of the MAP and APA process requires cooperation and commitment from taxpayers.
+Taxpayers should therefore: - (a) Act in good faith throughout the process; - (b) Comply with all the requirements pertaining to pre-filing meetings and application processes; - (c) Provide access to TP documentation (refer to section 6); - (d) Be forthcoming in providing complete and reliable information and good quality analysis (including actual examples) relating to the MAP and APA applications; - (e) Adhere to all the stipulated timelines when providing any clarification, information and analysis that may be requested by IRAS and the relevant foreign competent authorities; - (f) Update IRAS on all information that they have provided to or received from the relevant foreign competent authorities on a timely basis; and - (g) Provide the same set of information to IRAS and the relevant foreign competent authorities. - 10.40 The lack of taxpayers' cooperation may result in: - (a) Their applications being rejected; - (b) The MAP and APA processes being discontinued; or - (c) No consensus being reached between IRAS and the relevant foreign competent authorities. - 10.41 The success of the MAP and APA process also depends on IRAS and the relevant foreign competent authorities reaching agreement.
+Taxpayers should not assume that IRAS would always be able to reach agreement for all MAP and APA cases.
+There may be valid constraints such as: